PyO3/pyo3/guide/src/class.md

     // ...
 }

-// PyO3 also supports enums with non-unit variants
+/// PyO3 also supports enums with Struct and Tuple variants
-// These complex enums have sligtly different behavior from the simple enums above
+/// These complex enums have sligtly different behavior from the simple enums above
-// They are meant to work with instance checks and match statement patterns
+/// They are meant to work with instance checks and match statement patterns
+/// The variants can be mixed and matched
+/// Struct variants have named fields while tuple enums generate generic names for fields in order _0, _1, _2, ...
+/// Apart from this both types are functionally identical
 #[pyclass]
 enum Shape {
     Circle { radius: f64 },
-    Rectangle { width: f64, height: f64 },
-    RegularPolygon { side_count: u32, radius: f64 },
-    Nothing {},
+    Rectangle{ height : f64, width : f64},
+    Square(u32),
+    Nothing(),
 }
 ```

 The above example generates implementations for [`PyTypeInfo`] and [`PyClass`] for `MyClass`, `Number`, `MyEnum`, `HttpResponse`, and `Shape`.
 To see these generated implementations, refer to the [implementation details](#implementation-details) at the end of this chapter.